celery/celery/docs/getting-started/brokers/redis.rst

     redis://:password@hostname:port/db_number

-all fields after the scheme are optional, and will default to localhost on port 6379, using database 0.
+all fields after the scheme are optional, and will default to ``localhost`` on port 6379, using database 0.

-If a unix socket connection should be used, the URL needs to be in the format:
+If a Unix socket connection should be used, the URL needs to be in the format:

 .. code-block:: text

     redis+socket:///path/to/redis.sock

-Specifying a different database number when using a unix socket is possible by adding the ``virtual_host`` parameter to the URL:
+Specifying a different database number when using a Unix socket is possible by adding the ``virtual_host`` parameter to the URL:

 .. code-block:: text